-- You can use multiple masking tools to create and modify masks. - Use the Feather slider to smooth transitions between masked and unmasked sections. - Lowering the Density slider helps reduce the noise reduction after you've created a mask.
+- While the AI-based masking tools can be quite good when building selections, they aren't perfect.
+You should inspect your AI masks after applying them, and use the other masking tools, the refine mask tools or Mask Options to fine-tune your selections. - Use the Feather slider to smooth transitions between masked and unmasked sections. - Lowering the Density slider helps intensify an effect after you've created a mask.
 Think of it like a 'reverse fade': at the 100, all of your mask is viewable, at 0, the mask is entirely white.

-PART 5: ON1 NONOISE AI 2022 REFERENCE MENUS AND PREFERENCES
+PART 5: ON1 NONOISE AI 2023 REFERENCE MENUS AND PREFERENCES